Deep Joint Source-Channel Coding for Adaptive Image Transmission over MIMO Channels: System Model

 \subsubsection{DeepJSCC scheme}

-Different from the traditional separation-based scheme, DL-based JSCC scheme uses a joint source-channel encoder at the transmitter, denoted as $f_{\bm{\theta}}$, to directly map the source signal $\bm{S}$ into the channel input matrix $\bm{X}$ for MIMO channel transmission.
+Different from the traditional separation-based scheme, DL-based JSCC scheme uses a joint source-channel encoder at the transmitter, denoted as $f_{\bm{\theta}}$, to directly map the source signal $\bm{S}$ into the channel input matrix $\bm{X}$.
+The encoder $f_{\bm{\theta}}$ is trained to achieve the best end-to-end performance across diverse channel realizations in an average sense since the transmitter does not have access to CSI.
 This process can be represented as:

-In the receiver, a MIMO equalization algorithm, such as zero-forcing (ZF) or minimum mean square error (MMSE) algorithm\cite{yang2015fifty}, is firstly employed to exploit the CSI to decouple the entangled signal $\bm{Y}$ as $\bm{X'}$.
+At the receiver, a MIMO equalization algorithm, such as zero-forcing (ZF) or minimum mean square error (MMSE), is employed first to exploit the CSI to decouple the entangled signal $\bm{Y}$ as $\bm{X'}$.
 Subsequently, a JSCC decoder, referred to as $f_{\bm{\phi}}$, is employed to reconstruct the source signal based on the available CSI represented by ($\bm{H}$, $\sigma_w^2$), along with $\bm{X'}$.
 This can be expressed as:

-It is important to note that an alternative approach is to directly learn the decoding process using the CSI without explicitly performing the channel equalization operation.
-This alternative approach involves training the model to minimize the reconstruction distortion in an end-to-end manner.
-However, in order to achieve better transmission quality, we adopt a model-driven approach that explicitly performs channel equalization prior to the decoding process.
+An alternative approach is to directly learn the decoding process using the CSI without explicitly performing channel equalization.
+This involves training the model to minimize the distortion in an end-to-end manner.
+However, in order to achieve better transmission quality, we adopt a model-driven approach that explicitly performs channel equalization prior to the decoding process, leveraging the domain knowledge to simplify the learning process, similarly to \cite{he2020model, 9714510}.